W3IK is "John" in Gray, TN, United States of America in the extreme northeast corner of Tennessee

 Greetings Brother and Sister Radio Operators and Shortwave Listening Enthusiasts.
 I was FIRST LICENSED forty-five years ago in 1969.
-I have held the calls: W3IK, WN4OAA, HP1XJC, KF9N, WB4OAA, AD2L, DA1ON, AND A VE1 and VO1 RECIPROCAL LICENSE from 1972 to 1975.
+The photo you see above is when I was 15 years old.
+Over the years I have held the calls: W3IK, WN4OAA, HP1XJC, KF9N, WB4OAA, AD2L, DA1ON, AND A VE1 and VO1 RECIPROCAL LICENSE from 1972 to 1975.
 I also at one time held an F.C.C.
 Commercial Telegraph License in the 70’s.
 The license is a relic of the past (hmmmm Ebay item?).

 The magic of radio exists in many forms for all of us.
-For those of us: old, young, new ham, old ham, if you have never experienced building your own gear, you must do so --- and most particularly with tube equipment.
-My most memorable moments of radio were not with sophisticated solid state gear, but moments spent in a hot dark room, illuminated only by the filaments of a dozen tubes glowing in the dark through a metal mesh cabinet of my receiver, the smell of well heated components, ozone in the air, the percolating fluctuations of an OV2 regulator tube in my homebrew crystal controlled transmitter, changing its hue of blue with each key stroke of Morse, a set of cans (headsets) upon my ears, and my hand grasping the receiver dial to "tune the band" up and down for an answer to my CQ.
+For those of us: old, young, new ham, old ham, shortwave listener, or whathave you, IF you have never experienced building your own gear, you must do so --- and most particularly with tube equipment.
+My first transmitter is in that picture, made from old tube and tv radio parts I picked up as a kid riding my bike and finding on the side of the road from trash piles.
+I scrapped them, used the parts, and voila, radio transmitter.
+Thus, my most memorable moments of radio were not with sophisticated solid state gear, but moments spent in a hot dark room, illuminated only by the filaments of a dozen tubes glowing in the dark through a metal mesh cabinet of my receiver, the smell of well heated components, ozone in the air, the percolating fluctuations of an OV2 regulator tube in my homebrew crystal controlled transmitter, changing its hue of blue with each key stroke of Morse, a set of cans (headsets) upon my ears, and my hand grasping the receiver dial to "tune the band" up and down for an answer to my CQ.
+In those days, even on HF you "TUNED" your receiver up and down the whole band looking for an answer to your CQ.
 That's a magical moment every ham then, and still today should have.
 I encourage you, buy a kit, build it, and they will come.
 You can find tube kits still out there to build your own station.
 The contact you make with a radio built with your hands will more than likely be your most nostalgic and cherished ham radio memory.

 LIFE AFTER THE AIR FORCE (TODAY): I am retired from the USAF.
 Since then, I have taught college for the past fifteen years in the evenings, and also in the day time I work for the US Postal Service.